orra-dev/orra/README.md

 ## Quick Start

-Build your first AI-orchestrated application!
-We'll use our [Echo service](examples/echo-js) example to show you the magic of intelligent service orchestration.
+Build your first Orra-orchestrated application!
+We'll use our [Echo service (JavaScript)](examples/echo-js) example to show you the magic of intelligent service orchestration.
+Requires [Node.js 18+](https://nodejs.org/en/download/package-manager).

 While simple, it showcases Orra's capabilities:

 - **Dynamic orchestration**: AI analyzes your instructions and creates execution plans - no manual routing needed.
 - **Resilient execution**: Service interruptions, retries, and recovery handled automatically - zero special handling code.

+If Python is more your speed, follow along using the [Echo service (Python)](examples/echo-python) example.

 ### 1. Configure Your Workspace